kevinbae15/ma-school-data-interface/README.md

 ## Start Server

+> Make sure you are in the `/frontend` directory to run webpack

-While in repository directory, start the server with:
+Start the server with:
 ```
 webpack-dev-server
 ```

-> Make sure you are in the `/frontend` directory to run webpack
 > You may need to install webpack-dev-server

 ```